 The good news is, once your conversion campaigns are up and running effectively (generally 25+ conversions), Facebook will automatically refine your targeting to pinpoint new users who are more likely to convert and make sure they see your ads.

 To get to this point, you’ll want to choose your conversion goal, create highly optimised landing pages and focused messages for your conversion ads.
-You can tests ad variations in Facebook to improve results and make sure you test your landing pages to maximise the number of traffic you turn into conversions – you’re paying good money for this traffic, remember.
+You can test ad variations on Facebook to improve results and make sure you test your landing pages to maximise the number of traffic you turn into conversions – you’re paying good money for this traffic, remember.

 #10: Use your Facebook data to personalise content and drive more leads